 \section{Results}

-As no significant signal is observed in data, the upper limit on $\mathcal{B}(D^+\to\gamma e^+\nu_e)$ is set using a Bayesian method described in Ref.~\cite{Stenson:2006gwf}.
-We perform a series of maximum likelihood fits as described in Section~\ref{sec:fit}, with the signal yield $N_{\rm DT}$ fixed to each scanned value.
-The corresponding maximum likelihood values are used to construct a discrete likelihood distribution, $\mathcal{L}(\mathcal{B}_{\rm sig})$.
-The systematic uncertainties are incorporated in two steps: first, the additive uncertainties are addressed by varying the DT fit method, with the most conservative upper limit retained.
-Next, the multiplicative uncertainties are accounted for by smearing the likelihood distribution as~\cite{Liu:2015uha}
+Given that no significant signal was observed in data, the upper limit on $\mathcal{B}(D^+\to\gamma e^+\nu_e)$ was set using a Bayesian method described in Ref.~\cite{Stenson:2006gwf}.
+We performed a series of maximum likelihood fits as described in Section~\ref{sec:fit}, with the signal yield $N_{\rm DT}$ fixed to each scanned value.
+The corresponding maximum likelihood values were used to construct a discrete likelihood distribution, $\mathcal{L}(\mathcal{B}_{\rm sig})$.
+The systematic uncertainties were incorporated in two steps: first, the additive uncertainties were addressed by varying the DT fit method, with the most conservative upper limit retained.
+Next, the multiplicative uncertainties were considered by smearing the likelihood distribution as follows~\cite{Liu:2015uha}

-where $\epsilon_{0}$ is the nominal signal efficiency and $\sigma_{\epsilon}$ is the multiplicative uncertainty corresponding to the efficiency value.
+where $\epsilon_{0}$ is the nominal signal efficiency, and $\sigma_{\epsilon}$ is the multiplicative uncertainty corresponding to the efficiency value.
 By integrating the $\mathcal{L}'(\mathcal{B}_{\rm sig})$ curve up to 90\% of the area for $N_{\rm DT}>0$ and calculating the corresponding BF using Eq.~(\ref{eq:stbf}), we set the upper limit on the BF of $D^+\to\gamma e^+\nu_e$ at 90\% C.L. to be $1.2\times10^{-5}$, as shown in Figure~\ref{fig:ul},